mvolkmann/blog/src/rust.md

 Literal values are surrounded by double quotes.
 Strings are more difficult to work with in Rust than in other languages.
-Rust trades simplicity here for better performance, concurrency, memory management.
+Rust trades simplicity here for better performance, memory management, and concurrency.

 There are two kinds of strings in Rust.
 The language defines the "string slice" type `&str` and the standard library defines the `String` type.
-A `&str` value is a reference (or pointer) to a view into the characters of an owned `String` that has a fixed length.
-The compiler decides whether its data should be stored on the stack or in the heap.
+A `&str` value is a reference (or pointer) to data that includes the length of the string and a pointer to where the character data is stored, which can be on the stack or the heap.
-You just get a reference to it.
-A `String` value has a variable length and is stored in the heap.
+A `String` value is a <% aTargetBlank "#smart-pointers", "smart pointer" %>
+that holds a pointer to the character data on the heap, a length, and a capacity.
+The capacity is the length to which the character data can grow before additional space must be allocated (handled automatically).
+A `&str` value can be a view into the characters of `String`, sharing its character data.

-The most common reason for a variable to use the `String` type instead of the `&str` type is so it can "own" it.
+While one reason to choose the `String` type over the `&str` type is so the length can change, the most common reason is so a variable can "own" it.
 Values of type `&str` cannot be owned by a variable.

 Literal characters (just one) are surrounded by single quotes